tstack/lnav/docs/source/ui.rst

 ^^^

 The log view displays the log messages from any loaded log files in time order.
-This view will be shown by default if any log messages are available.
+This view will be shown by default if any log files were detected.
+If plain text files were also loaded, they will be available in the TEXT view, which you can switch to by pressing :kbd:`t`.

 On color displays, the log messages will be highlighted as follows: